clarkedarkmatter/smart-goose/content/pages/index.md

     title: Send Sharp to Congress in 2022
     subtitle: >-
       Washington D.C. is being overrun by establishment, socialist ideology.
-We need strong Conservative Republicans to band together and fight back.
+We need someone to fight for Kentucky.
     content: >-
       A podcast for Web developers interested in building Jamstack websites.
       Hosted by Miles Tone.